Finding the perfect domain name

 .florist) to the apparently inexplicable (

 The project I’ve been working on for the past couple of years is a website with a bunch of jazz piano tips and tricks.
-When thinking about what I should call it, I jotted down some possibilities.
+In the process of thinking about what I should call it, I jotted down some ideas.
 I thought I’d publish them here as a blog post, along with comments on their suitability.
 I’m not sure whether the list provides much in the way of insight into how to best go about choosing the ‘perfect’ domain name, but I present it here nonetheless for anyone looking for inspiration.

 (These are the domains in the order I jotted them down in my notes file.
 You can mostly interchange ‘jazz’, ‘jazzkeys’ and ‘jazztoolkit’, as it took some time before I settled on which variant I liked best.)